-Related to this is the question of why some languages (the null subject languages) do not seem to exhibit the root infinitive phenomenon, which is supposed to arise from the omission of Agr or T.

-We'll look at one particularly influential proposal about this, Wexler's (1998) "Unique checking constraint."

-The syntactic requirements on T and Agr

-The story begins at the intersection of the VP-internal subject hypothesis and the Split-IP hypothesis we discussed last time.
+Related to this is the question of why some languages (the null subject languages) do not seem to exhibit the root infinitive phenomenon, which is supposed to arise from the omission of Agr or T. We'll look at one particularly influential proposal about this, Wexler's (1998) "Unique checking constraint."
+Why T and Agr might be missing The unique checking constraint Making lemonade Doing the best you can The syntactic requirements on T and Agr The story begins at the intersection of the VP-internal subject hypothesis and the Split-IP hypothesis we discussed last time.
 In particular, the assumption that the subject moves first into the specifier of TP and then to the specifier of AgrP.

-Motivating movement

-The trend in syntactic theory in the past 15 years has been to derive the properties of syntax from a "lazy" algorithm, a machine that basically does as little work as it can get away with doing.
+Why T and Agr might be missing The unique checking constraint Making lemonade Doing the best you can Motivating movement The trend in syntactic theory in the past 15 years has been to derive the properties of syntax from a "lazy" algorithm, a machine that basically does as little work as it can get away with doing.
 The requirement that the subject has to move first to the specifier of TP and then to the specifier of AgrP is encoded in the theory by saying that T and Agr each have a "need" for the subject.
 Since T needs the subject, the subject moves there-the movement wouldn't happen if T didn't need it.
 Since Agr also needs the subject, the subject then moves there.
 The process of "satisfying" the need T has is referred to as "checking"-the idea being something like checking an item off of the derivational to-do list.

-Two things the subject has to do

-In an English sentence, both T and Agr need the subject (a DP).
+Why T and Agr might be missing The unique checking constraint Making lemonade Doing the best you can Two things the subject has to do In an English sentence, both T and Agr need the subject (a DP).
 So there are two things that the subject must do.
 First, it must move to the specifier of TP, satisfying the need of T (checking the D-feature of T).
 Then, it must move to the specifier of AgrP (checking the D-feature of Agr).
 Wexler's proposal is that what's special about children in the root infinitive stage is that they are subject to the Unique Checking Constraint.

-Unique checking constraint

-A subject (DP) can only check one D-feature.
+Unique checking constraint A subject (DP) can only check one D-feature.

+• □ ▶ • • □ ▶ • • □ ▶

+Why T and Agr might be missing The unique checking constraint Making lemonade Doing the best you can

 The best of bad options

 Under Wexler's proposal, the child in the root infinitive stage is basically stuck choosing from among bad options.
 The assumption is that there is something in the adult grammar that says you need to have T, and something that says you need to have Agr.

 Tense constraint

 A main clause must include T.

-Agr constraint

-A main clause must include Agr.
+Agr constraint A main clause must include Agr.